 How to View Daily Bible Reading

 Daily Bible reading can be done not only with a print Bible.
-I enjoy listening to the Bible daily for 10-15 minutes each day on the YouVersion App.
+I enjoy listening to the Bible daily for 10-15 minutes each day on the ESV Bible App.
 Listening to Scripture often helps me to pick up on things I would miss reading Scripture.
-Listening to the Bible on the You Version app also gets my brain thinking; especially first thing in the morning on biblical truth.
-You might also consider reading or listen to the Word for five to ten minutes each day.
+Listening to the Bible on the ESV Bible app also gets me thinking about biblical truth first thing in the morning.
+You might also consider reading or listening to the Word for five to ten minutes daily.

 Daily Bible Reading: A Joyful Duty

 Christian’s growth in grace is not an option; it’s a command (2 Peter 1:3-15; 3:18).
-Our growth in God’s grace is grounded in the sure, authoritative and truthful foundation of God’s Word.
-With that said, we must still do spiritual work and part of that work is daily Bible reading.
+Our growth in God’s grace is grounded in the sure, authoritative, truthful foundation of God’s Word.
+With that said, we must still do spiritual work; part of that work is daily Bible reading.
 Daily Bible reading is where we discipline ourselves for 5-20 minutes each day before the Lord of the Word.
 The Holy Spirit uses the Word in the life of the Christian to help them daily delight more in Jesus than in themselves.
 The Bible is the ultimate love letter given by God to help His people know and serve Him.

-As you daily read your Bible understand what you are doing.
+As you daily read your Bible, understand what you are doing.
 As God’s people, we read and meditate on the Word because we believe God speaks to His people through His authoritative Word.
-Since we are to delight in and find Him to be all satisfying, we read His Word daily to get to know the inexhaustible depths of God in His final revelation, the Word of God.
+Since we are to delight in and find Him to be all-satisfying, we read His Word daily to get to know the inexhaustible depths of God in His final revelation, the Word of God.